ibm-cloud-docs/apps/secapps.md

 2. Select your app to open the app details view.

-3. Select the **Routes** drop-down, and then for your organization, in the action column, select **Domains** from the additional actions menu.
+3. Click the **Routes** > **Manage domains**.

+4. For your organization, in the action column, click **Domains** from the additional actions menu.

-3. For your custom domain, click **Upload Certificate**.
+5. For your custom domain, click **Upload** in the SSL Certificate column.

-4. Browse to upload a certificate, private key, and optionally an intermediate certificate or client certificate.
+6. Browse to upload a certificate, private key, and optionally an intermediate certificate or client certificate.
 To enable the client certificate truststore, you must upload a client certificate truststore file that defines the allowed user access to your custom domain.

   #### Certificate